Firearms regulation in the United Kingdom: 1600–1714

-The Papists (No. 2) Act 1688 (1 Will & Mar c.
-15.) made it an offence for a Roman Catholic to own, possess, hold or use any arms, weapons, ammunition or gunpowder.
+The Papists (No. 2) Act 1688 (1 Will. & Mar. c.
+15) made it an offence for a Roman Catholic to own, possess, hold or use any arms, weapons, ammunition or gunpowder.
 A catholic was defined as anyone who refused to take an oath declaring that transubstantiation did not happen at the eucharist.
-The act also authorised any two or more Justices of the Peace to issue warrants for the Constable, the Tythingman, or their deputy, to search the property of any person refusing to take the oath, and seize any arms, weapons, gunpowder or ammunition in their possession or custody, and deliver them to the Lieutenant of the County for the use of the militia.
+The act also authorised any two or more justices of the peace to issue warrants for the constable, the tythingman, or their deputy, to search the property of any person refusing to take the oath, and seize any arms, weapons, gunpowder or ammunition in their possession or custody, and deliver them to the lieutenant of the county for the use of the militia.
 It was also an offence to hinder the search, to conceal items from the searchers, or to fail to reveal items not discovered when searched for, all of which were punishable by three months in the county gaol.

-Following the Glorious Revolution, The Bill of Rights 1689 clarified that ownership of firearms remained as it had originally been defined in the Cross-bows Act of 1523, as restated in the Cross-bows Act 1541, the Militia Act 1662, and the Game Act 1670, that ownership and possession of firearms was restricted to those who owned land worth £100 or more.
+Following the Glorious Revolution, the Bill of Rights 1689 clarified that ownership of firearms remained as it had originally been defined in the Cross-bows Act 1523, as restated in the Cross-bows Act 1541, the Militia Act 1662, and the Game Act 1670, that ownership and possession of firearms was restricted to those who owned land worth £100 or more.
 But that in accordance with the Papists (No. 2) Act 1688, this only applied to Protestants.
 No Catholic was permitted to own, hold or use firearms, ammunition, or gunpowder.

 The rights of English subjects and, after 1707, British subjects, to possess arms was recognised under English common law.
 Sir William Blackstone's Commentaries on the Laws of England, were highly influential and were used as a reference and text book for English common law.
 In his Commentaries, Blackstone described the right to arms:

 The fifth and last auxiliary right of the subject, that I shall at present mention, is that of having arms for their defence, suitable to their condition and degree, and such as are allowed by law.
 Which is also declared by the same statute I W. & M. st.2. c.2. and is indeed a public allowance, under due restrictions, of the natural right of resistance and self-preservation, when the sanctions of society and laws are found insufficient to restrain the violence of oppression.